 Note: The documentation refers to the RAS facility in IBM Tivoli Monitoring as "RAS1".

-IBM Software Support uses the information captured by trace logging to trace a problem to its source or to determine why an error occurred.
 The default configuration for trace logging, such as whether trace logging is enabled or disabled and trace level, depends on the source of the trace logging.
 Trace logging is always enabled.